Information for Project Organisers

 - Your project must comply with university policies.

-- You must complete regular progress reports and a Feedback Form once your project is completed
+- You must complete a mid-way progress report and a Feedback Form once your project is completed

 - You must share any publicity material relating to your project with the Equality Office, for future promotion of the Fund